funliday/pppr/README.md

 ![npm](https://img.shields.io/npm/v/pppr)

-I have a page, I have a prerender.
+I have a page, I want to prerender it.

 Ah, pppr.